Panzerschrek/U-00DC-Sprache/source/docs/en/generators.rst

 *Generator type*
 ****************

-Generator type is a type of a generator-objects.
+Generator type is a type of generator-objects.
 Generator functions return generator-type objects.

 Ü has a special syntax for specifying of generator types.